hubtype/botonic/packages/botonic-dx-bundler-rspack/README.md

 This package simplifies the configuration of a rspack bundler to build a Botonic project.

+## IMPORTANT

+- Webviews imported inside the webviews/index.ts must be classes or functions but cannot be arrow functions.

 ## Setup

 - Install this package.